2020 Book Club tours:

 After our tour we will head to Borgo Santa Giuliana, near Umbertide, for a picnic on the grounds of this 13th century castle with its only full time resident.
 A special treat indeed.
 We’ll also get to visit a mountaintop convent and a museum library in Assisi to leaf through a 14th century illuminated manuscript.

 2. The Lady in the Palazzo by Marlena de Blasi.
 This novel, by the author of A Thousand Days in Tuscany, is more than just another house restoration tale.
 It really is about falling in love with a town and making a home there.
 Charmingly written, you’ll want to wander Orvieto‘s streets yourself – and you will.

-Explore Orvieto’s fantastic duomo (with its frescoes by Luca Signorelli and Fra Angelico) as well as the very medieval backstreets and alleyways in search of de Blasi’s world.
+Explore Orvieto’s fantastic duomo (with its frescoes by Luca Signorelli and Fra Angelico) as well as the medieval back streets and alleyways in search of de Blasi’s world.
 Lunch will be at a wonderful small restaurant that serves amazing food — they make a pasta dish called nidi that is one of my favorite pasta dishes of all time.
 The specially designed treasure hunt is a favorite of guests.
 Oh, and last year we ran into the author at a street cafe — very exciting.

 Join us for an unforgettable experience.
 Contact email@example.com for more information.

 Looking forward to having you along. — Michael